oceanprotocol-archive/mantaray/README.md

 Manage assets for data science in an interactive shell, as part of the typical data science workflow.
- - Register and upload datasets and metadata to;
+ - Register and upload datasets and their descriptive metadata to;
     - [ ] Local components and local ethereum blockchain (Ganache)
     - [ ] Cloud-hosted components and cloud ethereum blockchain (Ganache)
     - [ ] Cloud-hosted components and test-network ethereum blockchain (Kovan test network)